 Silver amalgam fillings used to be the standard for filling cavities and repairing damaged teeth.
 Amalgam fillings are the number one reason for tooth fracture, and they weaken teeth further through constant expansion and contraction with temperature changes.
 Also, many patients are concerned about the mercury in amalgam fillings.
-Plano, TX cosmetic dentists, Dr. Ron Bosher and Dr. Timothy Nguyen, use tooth-colored fillings that are made from a safe, resin material that can be matched to the color of your teeth for a natural appearance.
+Plano, TX cosmetic dentists, Dr. Ron Bosher and Dr. Tim Nguyen, use tooth-colored fillings that are made from a safe, resin material that can be matched to the color of your teeth for a natural appearance.
 If you have a cavity that needs to be filled, or old silver fillings that need to be replaced, Dr. Bosher or Dr. Nguyen can restore your tooth with beautiful tooth-colored restorations.

 Tooth-Colored Fillings Reviews

 "Dr. Ron Bosher is an extraordinary Dental Professional who pursues dental excellence in his own works and through the work of his team of dental professionals.
 His real gift extends beyond his profession.
 It is his passion, integrity and depth as a person.
 He builds trust among the patients he serves by doing the task at hand right the first time.
 The out come of his "A" game is seen in my smile."- R.K. / Demandforce / Dec 27, 2016

 "Very well managed practice and overall very good care.
 Everyone is very kind and pleasant to you.
 A wonderful experience going to the dentist!"- S.A. / Demandforce / Feb 15, 2017